 Figure 2.
 Comparison of therapeutic outcomes.

 (A): the cough treatment efficacy of the training group; (B) : the cough treatment efficacy of the control group.
-The rate of cough resolution in the training group is higher than in the control group(94%VS77%).
+The rate of cough resolution in the training group is significantly higher than in the control group (94% VS 77%, P=0.041 by ITT, P=0.027 by PP analysis).

 Figure 3.
 Changes in cough symptom score from baseline to the 8-week treatment between the two groups.

 (A): changes in daytime cough symptom score over time; (B): changes in nighttime cough symptom score over time.
-In the fourth week, the intervention group than the control group obviously relieve nighttime cough symptoms.
+In the fourth week, the training group than the control group obviously relieve nighttime cough symptoms.

 Figure 4.
 Changes of GerdQ , HARQ, LCQ, PSQI, GAD-7 and PHQ-9 from baseline to the 8-week treatment in the two groups.